 As your tree becomes established, there are two watering factors to consider.

-• Second is how much water to give your shrub with each watering.
+- Second is how much water to give your tree with each watering.
 This depends on the current size of your plant.

 To determine the ideal watering schedule for any desert tree, you’ll find everything you need to know, including easy-to-use charts, at How to Water Desert Trees: How Often?
 How Much?